emmy-zhang/cswn_website/README.md

 * Turn gallery into group of pictures to expand on click
 * add loading screen
 * Resource page needs additional styling, add description and re-align
+* shorten about page summary, style it with three photos and descriptions
+* interchange photos on home page

 ### Author(s)